 The police department's budgeted staffing is 15 full-time sworn officers.
 The structure consists of the Chief, Assistant Chief, three (3) Sergeants, seven (7) Patrol Officers, one (1) full time Detective, one (1) School Resource Officer (SRO) and one (1) Code Enforcement Officer.
 The code enforcement duties were taken over by the LPD during a citywide restructuring, which added one full time position to the department in 2018.

-2019 Budgeted Positions 2019 Staffed Positions
+2020 Budgeted Positions 2020 Staffed Positions

-Police Chief 1
+Chief of Police 1

 Assistant Chief 1

 Sergeant 3

 Detective 1

-Patrol Officer 8
+Patrol Officer 7

 School Resource Officer 1

-City Code Enforcement Officer 0
+City Code Enforcement Officer 1